mattiaserlo/flickr-oauth-and-upload/README.md

     flickrApi.getRequestToken('YourFlickrConsumerKey',
                               'YourFlickrConsumerKeySecret',
                               'write', 'http://www.YourRedirectUrl.com/index.html',
-                              function (oAuthToken, oAuthTokenSecret, url) {
+                              function (err, obj) {
+                                if (!err) {
+                                  // Remember obj.oauthToken,
+                                  // obj.oauthTokenSecret, obj.url
-                                // Ask the user to visit the url to authorize your Flickr app });
+                                  // Ask the user to visit the url to authorize
+                                  // your Flickr app
+                                }
+                              });

 Next, you need to call useRequestTokenToGetAccessToken, passing in the oauthToken and oauthVerifier strings you retrieved from the steps described above.
 When the function has called Flickr and retrieved the authorized oauthToken and oauthSecret, your provided callback function will be called with parameters oauthToken and oauthSecret.
 After that, you can make authorized calls, using those credentials, to upload photos etc.